Inland Products provides UID Labels that are MIL-STD-130 compliant for identification purposes.

 A – UID is a general term that can refer to many things.
 IUID refers to a personal property item often owned by the Department Of Defence or DOD.

 Q – Why Does The DOD Use IUID?

 A– 1) Improves inventory management and strategic purchasing.

 3) Enables speedy and precise automatic data capture

 A – All solicitations, contracts or delivery orders for tangible items delivered to the Government will require item unique identification or a DoD recognized unique identification equivalent, if:

 - All items for which the Government’s unit acquisition cost is $5,000 or more

 - Items for which the Government’s unit acquisition cost is less than $5,000, when identified by the requiring activity as serially managed, mission essential, or controlled inventory

-- Items for which the Government’s unit acquisition cost is less than $5,000 when the requiring activity determines that permanent identification is required
+- Items for which the Government’s unit acquisition cost is less than $5,000, when the requiring activity determines permanent identification is required

 - Regardless of value– Any DoD serially managed subassembly, component, or part embedded within a delivered item; and The parent item (as defined in 252.211-7003(a)) that contains the embedded subassembly, component, or part.